Top 7 Data Visualization Tools for Data Scientists in 2024

 • Ability to create interactive plots, including zoomable graphs and hover information.

-• Wide range of visualizations, including 3D scatter plots, contour plots, and maps.
+• Wide visualizations, including 3D scatter plots, contour plots, and maps.

 • Support for embedding visualizations into web applications using Plotly's Dash framework.

-• Integration with Jupyter Notebooks for seamless analysis and visualization in one place.
+• Integration with Jupyter Notebooks allows seamless analysis and visualization in one place.

 Ideal For: